rcarvello/webmvcframework/wiki/Home.md

 * **I**NTERNATIONALIZATION SUPPORT
 * **T**OOLS AIDED FRAMEWORK

-we could imagine using the acronym of "**CAN DO IT**" for indicating the criteria by which a WebMVC application could be designed and developed.
+we could imagine using the acronym "**CAN DO IT**" to indicate the criteria by which a WebMVC application could be designed and developed.

 ## Whats next